bssw-tutorial/bssw-tutorial.github.io/2021-06-24-isc/handson-m06-agile-redux.md

 ### Working with GitHub Project (Kanban) Boards

-Next, we're going to setup a simple kanban board that you can use to track the progress of your refactoring work in exercise 7b.
+Next, we're going to setup a simple kanban board that you can use to track the progress of your refactoring work in refactoring exercise.

 **Step 5.** Go to the Project tab in your chosen workspace and create a project.
 We suggest calling it "Project Management".
 Provide a description if you like.
 For the Template, select "Basic Kanban".
 Click "Create project".
 The result should be a project board with columns labeled "To do", "In progress", and "Done".
    - The To do column starts out with three "notes", which take up a lot of space.
 You may want to give them a quick read and then delete them by clicking the ellipsis (three dots) menu and selecting "Delete Note" on each.

 **Step 6.** Add the issues you have created to the project board by clicking the "+ Add cards" button on the top right of the project board, next to the filter widget.
 The default search in the popup ("is:open") should display the issues you've created.
 One by one, drag each of them to the To do column of the project board.

-**Step 7.** While you're working on exercise 7b, use the project board and issues to track your progress.
+**Step 7.** While you're working on the refactoring exercise, use the project board and issues to track your progress.